-Hypnotherapy can be incredibly powerful for individuals who have a tendency to be over-analytical getting into the minutiae of detail, or becoming overly focused on understanding what caused their issue.
-It is also truly valuable for individuals who have tried talking therapies in the past, but have been unable to make progress through the conscious discussions.
-Similar to many forms of therapy, hypnotherapy can support individuals to overcome a variety of issues including:
+Hypnotherapy can be incredibly powerful for individuals who tend to be over-analytical getting into the minutiae of detail, or becoming overly focused on understanding what caused their problem.
+It’s also truly valuable for individuals who have tried talking therapies in the past, but have been unable to make progress through the conscious discussions.
+Similar to many forms of therapy, hypnotherapy can support individuals to overcome a variety of challenges including:

-As an Integrative Hypnotherapist, I have access to a variety of therapeutic techniques that I use to support my clients when they are in a trance state.
-This means that I am adaptable in my approach, pulling from different schools of thought to develop techniques and create processes that would best support each client.
-I am also able to respond to my clients in the moment, thoughtfully and confidently supporting them as we work through their challenge.
+As an Integrative Hypnotherapist, I have access to a variety of therapeutic techniques that I use to support my clients when they’re in a trance state.
+This means that I’m adaptable in my approach, pulling from different schools of thought to develop techniques and create processes that would best support each client.
+I’m also able to respond to my clients in the moment, thoughtfully and confidently supporting them as we work through their challenge.